 BMW’s commitment to performance and striving to be the best includes partnering to support USA Swimming, USA Track & Field, US Speedskating and USA Bobsled and Skeleton.
-BMW has also assembled the BMW Performance Team to help Team USA athletes and help them realize their Olympic and Paralympic Dreams.
+BMW has also assembled the BMW Performance Team to help Team USA athletes realize their Olympic and Paralympic dreams.

 BMW innovations enhance efficiency without sacrificing performance.

 Innovative technology keeps you connected and enhances driving.

 BMW is using their vehicle technology and engineering to create tools that will help improve performance.
 Most recently, they collaborated with the U.S. Bobsled and Skeleton Federation to redesign Team USA’s two-man bobsled.
 Designers leveraged the principles of BMW EfficientDynamics—advanced mobility solutions that improve efficiency without sacrificing performance–to create the new bobsled.
 It’s constructed with lightweight carbon fiber, the same intelligent material that the electric BMW i Concept vehicles boast.
 BMW hopes Team USA will earn their first Olympic Gold medal in the event since 1936.

 That’s not the only innovation BMW has helped develop.
 A motion tracking system has been created for USA Swimming.
 It automatically captures the power of a swimmer’s kick and pull and then provides a performance data analysis for coaches.
 This new technology helps evaluate how major and minor adjustments in form and technique affect overall performance.

 The BMW Performance Team was formed to help Team USA athletes achieve their Olympic and Paralympic dreams.
 Each team member is passionate, talented and constantly striving to improve in his or her sport.
 And with BMW's support and innovations, members of the BMW Performance Team will be able to focus entirely on qualifying and training for the Sochi 2014 Olympic and Paralympic Winter Games.